Jivano222/Game/README.md

-#Adventure game
+# Adventure Game
-A game made with Java using swing and awt for the graphics.
+2D adventure game made in Java using swing and awt for its graphics

+## Launch
+Can be downloaded and run using a jar if you have Java installed